-- No student will be allowed to present himself/herself for any examination in the University prior to completion of the preceding examination. - 2) a) Students must pass the First University Examination in ME Mode I (Structural Engineering with Architecture) within two academic years from the date of entering that ME Degree course.
-First year students who do not pass the First Year University Examination at the end of their first year may be permitted to re-attend their first year lectures but will not be permitted to re-attend practical classes in Drawing
+No student will be allowed to present himself/herself for any examination in the University prior to completion of the preceding examination.

+2) a) Students must pass the First University Examination in ME Mode I (Structural Engineering with Architecture) within two academic years from the date of entering that ME Degree course.
+First year students who do not pass the First Year University Examination at the end of their first year may be permitted to re-attend their first year lectures but will not be permitted to re-attend practical classes in Drawing Office or b) Students failing to pass the examinations within the specified interval will be ineligible to proceed further with their Engineering studies in any of the NUI constituent universities.
+Exceptions to this rule will be granted by the Academic Council, on the recommendation of the College of Engineering, Mathematical and Physical Sciences, only for very serious reasons.

-Office or Laboratories.
+Laboratories.
 Exceptions to this rule will be made only on the grounds of ill health or some other grave reason.